Larry Rosen, Ph.D., a research psychologist and educator at California State University,

 We don’t need Distracted Driving Awareness Month to know that the impacts of distracted driving can be lifelong.
 One listen to the poignant stories of those who have lost loved ones to distracted driving hammers the point home.

 And yet, the fatal statistics keep trending upward.
-In an interview with Lytx last year, National Safety Council statistician Ken Kolosh revealed that in 2015 and 2016, the U.S. experienced yearly increases exceeding 6 percent in motor vehicle fatalities, the largest two-year percentage increase in deaths in 53 years.
+In an interview with Lytx, National Safety Council statistician Ken Kolosh revealed that in 2015 and 2016, the U.S. experienced yearly increases exceeding 6 percent in motor vehicle fatalities, the largest two-year percentage increase in deaths in 53 years.
 Reversing that trend starts with curtailing distracted driving, Kolosh said.

 In fact, according to Lytx data, a person is seven times more likely to have a collision when reaching for a device, and 23 times more likely to have a collision when texting.